krobelus/rate-experiments/README.md

 A formula is satisfiable if there exists a model for it.
 A SAT solver takes as input a formula and finds a single model if the formula is satisfiable.
 Otherwise, the solver can provide a proof that the formula is unsatisfiable.
+This proof needs to derive the unsatisfiable empty clause.

-While searching for a model, a solver builds up a (partial) assignment and records a order in which the literals where assigned and *reason clause* for each assigned literal.
+While searching for a model, a solver builds up a (partial) assignment.
+Additionally it records the order in which the literals where assigned and the *reason clause*, if any for each assigned literal.
 We call this data structure the trail.

-DPLL-style SAT solvers search through the space all possible assignments.
+SAT solvers search through the space all possible assignments.
 They make assumptions, adding literals to the trail that might be part of a satisfying assignment.
 The search space is greatly reduced by formula simplification, such as unit propagation which will be introduced in the next subsection.
+Simplification during search is called inprocessing, as opposed to preprocessing which precedes the first assumption.
 Such simplifications prune assignments that are definitely unsatisfiable, by adding literals to the trail.
 These literals are said to be forced, because they, unlike assumptions, are necessarily satisfied in any model that extends the current trail.
 If simplifications are done on a trail without any assumptions, the assignment is the set of top-level forced literals, the set of literals that are part of any model.
 These are essential for a checker as we will see later.
-Once the set of top-level forced literals contains a conflict, the solver has determined unsatisfiability of the current formula and also the original formula given as input to the solver.
+Once the set of top-level forced literals falsifies a clause the solver has derived the empty clause and therefore determined unsatisfiability of the current formula and also the input formula.

 Most modern SAT solvers implement Conflict Driven Clause Learning (CDCL).
-A conflict in the trail means that the current set of assumptions can not be part of any model.
+Whenever a clause clause in the formula is falsified, this means that the current set of assumptions can not be part of any model.
 Therefore a subset of the assumptions is reverted and a *conflict clause* is added to the formula to prevent the solver from revisiting those ill-advised assumptions, effectively pruning the search space.
-As the number of clauses increases, so does the memory usage and the time spent on formula simplification.
+As the number of clauses increases, so does memory usage and the time spent on formula simplification.
 Because of this, learned clauses that are not considered useful enough, are regularly deleted from the formula.

 Unit Propagation
 ----------------